 Does Debt Consolidation Hurt Your Credit?

-That’s where debt consolidation can come in as a great option for helping manage your monthly payments and potentially earn you a lower interest rate than you are currently paying.
-But consolidating your debts also means that you are taking on new debt – at least temporarily – which can impact your credit score.
-So when you weigh the pros and cons, is it the right solution for you?
+Debt consolidation can be a great way to manage your monthly payments and potentially get a lower interest rate.
+But consolidating your debts also means you’re taking on a new debt payment – at least temporarily – which can affect your credit.

 Will Debt Consolidation Hurt My Credit?

 Consolidating your debt can make debt repayment more manageable, but it’s important to also understand how debt consolidation can affect your credit score.

 Your credit will take an initial hit when you consolidate your debt.
 Debt consolidation requires you to open a new credit account, so the average age of your accounts will decrease.
 Opening a new account also usually comes with a hard inquiry, which can drop your credit score by a few points as well.

 As long as you make on-time payments, though, your credit score will improve over time.
 As you pay your balance down, your credit utilization ratio will also decrease.
 Many financial experts recommend using no more than 30% of your available credit limit, but less is always better.
 Credit utilization makes up about 30% of your credit score, so a lower credit utilization ratio can significantly improve your score.